franespiga/gymfolio/README.md

 GymFolio also integrates key financial concepts such as the risk-free rate, slippage, and transaction costs, which are crucial for creating realistic trading simulations and optimizing portfolio decisions avoiding usual pitfalls that invalidate promising strategies.

+## Usage example
+An example of the usage of StableBaselines3 is provided in `examples/ex_SB3.py`.
+It uses the `data/example.h5` datasets in HDF5 format, which can be downloaded [here](10.6084/m9.figshare.27325329).

+## Installation
+`Gymfolio` uses `poetry` for package management and installation.
+Clone the repository contents and run

+* `pip install poetry` if your python environment does not have it installed.
+* In the same terminal, navigate to the project directory and input `poetry install`
+* The example `examples/ex_SB3.py` can be run with the default parameters.

 ## Base environment
 The base environment class is located in `envs/base/PortfolioOptimizationEnv`, and it is built using OHLC data and an additional dataframe for